Peer Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Peer

-Quick Plot Summary: Peer is a film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2023, Peer is a film directed by Marlon Wallace.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Elijah Johnson.

 Ending Explained: Peer

-The final moments of Peer reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Peer reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Peer?